 This online course is suitable for writers at all levels, whether you have an idea for a novel and a desire to write it, or whether you’ve already started writing and want direction on how to progress.
 Every Friday from October 22 – November 26; 2-4pm

 Each Friday afternoon Jill will explore a key aspect of writing a novel.
 The sessions will be a weekly injection of energy and inspiration to help you get the novel inside you onto the page.
 You will learn how to create, improve and shape your novel into something really special.
-You will be part of an exclusive writing community, able to share ideas with each other via a dedicated class page, and enjoy input from special guests: award-winning author Andrew Miller and a top literary agent.
+You will be part of an exclusive writing community, able to share ideas with each other via a dedicated class page, and enjoy input from special guests: award-winning author Andrew Miller and top literary agent, Jo Unwin.

 Each week, Jill will invite participants to explore and expand their own writing skills with targeted writing exercises and suggestions for developing or deepening their novel.
 There will also be opportunities to ask Jill and the guest tutors direct questions, and time too to discuss your writing progress and challenges with the others in the group, in a supportive and positive environment.